Motion and Force Planning for Manipulating Heavy Objects by Pivoting: Introduction

-In a pivoting motion, we move the object while maintaining point or line contact with the environment.
-A point contact acts like a spherical joint, whereas a line contact acts like a revolute joint.
-The location and axes of these joints change during a gaiting motion.
-These joints are force-closed joints and can only be implemented through adequate frictional force at the object-ground contact that prevents slippage.
-Thus, a plan for pivoting operations consists of (a) {\em Motion plan}: a sequence of joint angles of the manipulators (that are within joint limits) and the corresponding object poses that maintains contact with the ground, (b) {\em Force plan}: a sequence of joint torques that are within the actuator limits and ensure that there is enough force at the object ground contact to prevent slippage.
-Furthermore, we also want to ensure that the manipulator does not lose the grasp of the object and there is no slippage at the hand-object contact.
+In this paper, we take the decoupled approach to motion planning for pivoting.
+Thus, a plan for pivoting operations consists of (a) {\em Motion plan}: a sequence of joint angles of the manipulators and the corresponding object poses that maintains contact with the ground and ensures that the contacts between the hand and the object are maintained (b) {\em Force plan}: a sequence of joint torques that are within the actuator limits and ensure that there is enough force at the object ground contact to prevent slippage.
+Furthermore, to ensure that the kinematic plan is dynamically feasible, we also want to ensure that the manipulator does not lose the grasp of the object and there is no slippage at the hand-object contact.
 In this paper, we will focus on the motion planning problem.
-We have studied the problem of computing the force plan or force synthesis problem in~\cite{Patankar2020} and we will combine it with our motion plan to generate torques to achieve the motion.
+We have studied the problem of computing the force plan (or force synthesis problem), for a given motion plan, in~\cite{Patankar2020}, and we will combine it with our motion plan to generate torques to achieve the motion.

 The key challenge in solving the motion planning problem is that the kinematic constraints of the object maintaining a spherical or a revolute joint with the ground during the motion corresponds to nonlinear manifold constraints in the joint space of the manipulator.
+For example, in the scenario shown in Fig.~\ref{Fig:Motivation}, the configuration space is $20$ dimensional and since the position kinematics equations are nonlinear, the pivoting constraints will form nonlinear manifolds in this $20$ dimensional space.
 In sampling-based motion planning in joint space ($\mathbb{J}$-space), these constraints are hard to deal with, although there have been some efforts in this direction~\cite{BerensonSK11,JailletP12,Stilman10,KimU16,YaoK07, bonilla2015sample, KingstonMK2019}.
 Furthermore, in manipulation by gaiting, where we are performing a sequence of pivoting operations, these manifold constraints are not known beforehand since they depend on the choice of the pivot points (or lines) which has to be computed as a part of the plan.
 In this paper, we present a novel task-space ($\mathbb{T}$-space) based approach for generating the motion plan that exploits the fact that the kinematic constraints of a revolute or spherical joint constrains the motion of the object to a subgroup of $SE(3)$.